 When my son was six, he played on a soccer team for the first time.
 They were a good team and seemed to win game after game.
 During the last game of the year, they started to lose.
 My son started crying which was not a surprise to me and ran off the field into my chest.
-I was able to calm him down enough to go back out there; but, the rest of the game he was a mess.
+I was able to calm him down enough to go back out there, but the rest of the game he was a mess.
 When the game was over, his coach, a sweet and well-intentioned woman, told me that I shouldn’t let him be so hard on himself.
 I told her I would work on it, but really it wasn’t that he felt like he failed or didn’t play well.
 The reason he was crying was a combination of frustration and hurt from losing.
 Those emotions combined with a level of sensitivity equals a blowout.

 Kids cry for a variety of reasons.
 Are there ever kids crying for no reason?
-Probably not, but sometimes it is over the smallest things which can be confusing for a parent to address.
+Probably not, but sometimes it is over the smallest things.
+This can be confusing for a parent to address.
 If your kid cries all of the time, it is helpful to know what is going on below the surface.
-Here are several common reasons kids cry and how to address it:
+Here are several common reasons kids cry and how to address it.

 This is probably the most common.
 When my kids lose it, I normally see a yawn in the midst or right after.
 I know that when I am tired I tend to react to things more emotionally and make worse decisions, but somehow I expect my kids to act differently.
-Kids get tired quicker when they do not have a routine.
+Kids get tired quickly when they do not have a routine.
 Try to keep regular bedtimes.
 When dinner ends, start preparing them for good sleep.
 Limit the things after dinner that stimulate them, such as sugar intake and screen time (TV, computer, iPad, video games).

 This is the second reason I evaluate.
 If kids aren’t getting enough attention from their parents, they will tend to act out to get what they are missing.
 It’s not always good to immediately respond to tears or they may start using it as a means to get attention.
 However, it is a reminder for me to be more proactive in making time for them or being more present and focused on them when I’m home.
 Work at having some one-on-one time each day to talk.
-Even if it is just 15 minutes that makes a difference in them feeling individually cared for.
+Even if it is just 15 minutes, that makes a difference in them feeling individually cared for.

 You are making them do something they don’t want to do.
-Whether it is cleaning their room or running errands, the tears come probably with a tantrum.
+Whether it is cleaning their room or running errands, the tears probably come with a tantrum.
 Overcoming their willful opposition is critical in these moments.
 They need to know that they are not in charge—and for good reason.

 This can be a deep-seated issue.
 Perhaps a traumatic experience where the emotions are easily triggered.
 They may feel a lack of security if there have been foundational changes in their life like a divorce or moving to a new town.
 If crying occurs often from anxiety and fear, I would advise seeing a counselor.